Lagesic controlled-release tablets

 Brand Name: Examples include Lagesic and Myophen

-Lagesic controlled-release tablets is used for:
+Lagesic controlled-release tablets are used for:

 Treating mild to moderate aches and pains associated with headache, muscle and joint soreness, backache, menstrual cramps, colds and flu, sinusitis, toothache, and minor pain from arthritis, and to reduce fever.
 It may also be used for other conditions as determined by your doctor.

-Lagesic controlled-release tablets is an analgesic, antihistamine, and antipyretic combination.
+Lagesic controlled-release tablets are an analgesic, antihistamine, and antipyretic combination.
 It works by blocking substances in the body that cause fever, pain, and inflammation.
 It also blocks histamine, which causes sneezing and itchy, watery eyes.